-Physics studies at LHCbLHCb is designed primarily to study CP violation, and to indirectly explore new physics through its contribution to B hadron decays.
-However it is also potentially sensitive to the many other physics processes that occur at LHC.
-I am particularly interested, with my students and UCD colleagues, in electroweak boson reconstruction at LHCb.
-We collaborate on measurements of Z, W and low mass Drell-Yan production through decays to muonic final states.
+We also actively collaborate on measurements of Z, W and low mass Drell-Yan production through decays to leptonic final states.
 These measurements provide valuable information about the underlying parton density functions (PDFs).
-In addition, precise Standard Model tests can be made of their ratios.
-We also collaborate with MSTW theorists to understand the best measurements that LHCb can make to constrain PDFs.
+In addition, precise Standard Model tests can be made by comparing the measured cross-section ratios to prediction.
+We collaborate with theorists to understand the best measurements that LHCb can make to constrain PDFs, and test electroweak predictions.